-THE GENERAL EDUCATION

-Gateway Colloquium (GW) (1 course unit)
+Gateway Colloquium (GW)

-Analysis of Values (AV) (1 course unit)

-The Arts (AR) (1 course unit)

-Contemporary Social Institutions (CSI) (1 course unit)

-Cultural and Historical Change (CHC) (1 course unit)

-Formal Reasoning (FR)

-Intellectual Traditions (IT) (1 course unit)

-Literature (LIT) (1 course unit)

-The Natural Sciences

-one must be a laboratory course)

-Life Sciences Issues Course (LSI)

-OR

-Life Sciences Lab Course (LSL)

-AND

-Physical Sciences Issues Course (PSI)

-OR

-Physical Sciences Lab Course (PSL)

-Writing Intensive Courses (W)

-taking one Writing Intensive

-course as part of the Shared

-Curriculum (that may be

-attached to a course in the Shared

-Curriculum, major or minor, or

-be an elective), Illinois Wesleyan

-students are also required to take

-an additional Writing Intensive

-course that must be in the major.

-En count onin a Dissonsites ,

-Encountering Diversity (8
+AND Physical Sciences Issues Course (PSI) OR Physical Sciences Lab Course (PSL) Writing Intensive Courses (W) (1 course unit) In addition to taking one Writing Intensive course as part of the Shared Curriculum (that may be attached to a course in the Shared Curriculum, major or minor, or be an elective), Illinois Wesleyan students are also required to take an additional Writing Intensive course that must be in the major.

-Encountering Global Diversity (G)
+Encountering Diversity

-Shared Curriculum, or to major,

-E ' ' HCD' ' (II) minor, or elective courses)
+Encountering Global Diversity (G) (flag attached to 1 course in the Shared Curriculum, or to major, minor, or elective courses)

-Encountering U. S. Diversity (U)

-Shared Curriculum, or to major,

-0 17 (7.4) minor, or elective courses)
+Encountering U. S. Diversity (U) (flag attached to 1 course in the Shared Curriculum, or to major, minor, or elective courses)

 Second Language (LA)

-ni iri d ensure third-semester proficiency)

-Physical Education (4)7
+Physical Education

 Physical Education (PE)

-(1 must be a designated fitness

-course)